What do you need to think about when choosing your goggles?

-That being said, our Ski Goggles PRO comes with interchangeable lens system.
-The lens is attached by strong magnets to the frame, which allows you to easily replace your lens by buying an extra ones from us.
+That being said, our Ski Goggles PRO comes with the interchangeable lens system.
+The lens is attached by strong magnets to the frame, which allows you to easily replace your lens by buying an extra one from us.
 Being ready for different weather conditions couldn’t be easier!

 Avoid the tunnel-vision view

 You’ll want a lens which is not too small in order to avoid seeing the edges of the lens.
 If you feel like you are in looking out from a tunnel, your goggles might be too small.
 The best view will come from a lens that lets you see things in your peripherals.